 14. Talk About What You’re Reading or Watching

 The same goes for #nowwatching or #nowlistening.
-Share television shows, YouTube channels, music, and other arts that have inspired you lately.
+Share television shows, YouTube channels, music, examples of courses, and other arts that have inspired you lately.
 They can relate to your industry or niche or simply provide entertainment or inspiration.

 15. Mention Your Favorite Tools

 Have you discovered a brilliant new tool that makes your life easier or more manageable?
 Don’t keep it to yourself.
-Instead, promote it to your Instagram followers so they can check it out, too.
+Instead, promote it to your so they can check it out, too.

 16. Spread the Word About Cool Apps